smnthpy/smnthpy/README.md

 - 🌱 I’m currently learning **Statistics For Data Science**

-- 👨‍💻 All of my projects are available at [https://bio.link/dassomnath99](https://bio.link/dassomnath99)

 - 📫 How to reach me **somnathdas4462@outlook.com.com**

 <h3 align="left">Connect with me:</h3>